How to Speak to an Online Psychiatrist

 What is Online Counseling?

-Online counseling is any psychotherapy service conducted over the internet.
-This may include a phone call, video conference, texting, chat rooms, or email.
-Online counseling also might be called telecounseling, web therapy, phone therapy, or text therapy.
+Online counseling is any psychotherapy service conducted over the internet or phone.
+This may include a telephone call, video conference, texting, chat rooms, or email.
+Online counseling may also be referred to as telecounseling, web therapy, phone therapy, or text therapy.

 Conducting virtual mental health counseling isn’t entirely new.
 Doctors have been using phone calls to provide treatment to their patients for quite some time, but this was usually done in conjunction with in-office visits.
 The internet simply makes these types of therapy sessions easier and more accessible.

-Online therapy is so easy that a growing number of clients are either increasing the portion of online therapy they get in their treatment, or forgoing the office altogether and getting their care 100% online.
+Online therapy is so easy that a growing number of clients are either increasing the portion of therapy they are receiving online, or forgoing the office altogether and getting their care exclusively online.

 Good Things About Online Counseling

 - Comfort.
-For some people, talking in person presents a block and prohibits them from receiving effective talk therapy.
-Online counseling can remove this block.
+For some people, the fear or dread of talking in person prohibits them from receiving effective talk therapy.
+Online counseling can help remove this barrier.

 Things to Consider Before Seeking Online Counseling

-Online counseling is relatively new, and as such, there are fewer regulations.
+Online counseling is relatively new, and as such, there are important things to consider before seeing a provider.
 When choosing an online counseling service, make sure that the therapists are licensed and check that they are licensed in the state where you live.

 There are also some concerns about confidentiality.
 Is your therapist working from a coffee shop?
 Will a text or email be copied, shared, or read by another person?
 The best thing to do is to make sure your provider is reputable.